PacificBiosciences/ccs/README.md

 matching `G`. _ccs_ would polish this to one of the bases and reflect the ambiguity in the base QV.
-In our case, when one strand has more than `20` additional bases that the other strand does not have, _ccs_ won't be able to converge to a consensus sequence, consequently will remove the ZMW and increase the counter for heteroduplexes found in the `ccs_report.txt` file.
+In our case, when one strand has more than `20` additional bases that the other strand does not have, _ccs_ won't be able to converge to a consensus sequence, and consequently will remove the ZMW and increase the counter for heteroduplexes found in the `ccs_report.txt` file.

 ### How can I parallelize on multiple servers?
-Parallelize by chunking.
+You can parallelize by chunking.
 Since _ccs_ v4.0.0, direct chunking via `--chunk` is possible.
 For this, the `.subreads.bam` file must accompanied by a `.pbi` file.
 To generate the index `subreads.bam.pbi`, use `pbindex`, which can be installed with `conda install pbbam`.